 Awinner replacement USB charger

-More of an essential than adding some personality to the Blaze, it's always nice to have a spare charger to throw in you bag.
-Especially if you travel a lot.
+More of an essential than adding some personality to the Blaze, it's always nice to have a spare charger to throw in your bag - especially if you travel a lot.
 This third party charger works in exactly the same way as the official one.
 So you still need to pop out the Blaze screen from the frame and trap it inside the small cradle.
 It might not be as exciting as a stylish strap, but it could prevent you staring down at your wrist and seeing that red battery status bar.

 Fitbit Charge 2 accessories

-There's not a whole lot of Charge 2 accessories out there compared to the fashion forward trackers but you can pick up the sexy, new genuine leather band from Fitbit in indigo, blush pink or brown.
+There's not a whole lot of Charge 2 accessories out there compared to the fashion-forward trackers, but you can pick up the genuine leather band from Fitbit in indigo, blush pink or brown.
 Switch into this one when you've finished your workout, there's no point getting it sweaty or dirty.

 Fitbit Alta accessories